arangodb/docs/3.6/data-modeling-databases-working-with.md

 be created in the new database:

 * *sharding*: The sharding method to use.
 Valid values are: "" or "single".
-  Setting this option to "single" will enable the one-shard feature in the enterprise edition.
+  Setting this option to "single" will enable the OneShard feature in the Enterprise Edition.
 * *replicationFactor*: Default replication factor.
-Special values include "satellite", which will replicate the collection to every DB-server, and 1, which disables replication.
+Special values include `"satellite"`, which will replicate the collection to every DB-server, and `1`, which disables replication.
 * *minReplicationFactor*: Default minimum replication factor.
 If there are less than minReplication replicas available the collection will become read-only.